MakinaHQ/makina-core/SPECIFICATIONS.md

   - Their output state must start with an ordered list of amounts (one amount per slot) corresponding to the tokens in `affectedTokens`, followed by an end-of-args flag.
 - **MANAGEMENT**:
   - The `affectedTokens` list must include exactly all tokens spent by the instruction.
 These tokens must also be registered as base tokens in the executing caliber.
+- **HARVESTING**:
+  - They are restricted to receive-only operations.
+They cannot spend any tokens that are initially held by the Caliber.

 Furthermore, while positions can be represented by one or more receipt tokens (e.g. ERC20 tokens, NFTs, etc.) that calibers do not track, the protocol relies on the following assumptions when creating new positions within a given caliber:
 - A given position cannot be denoted by more than 1 ID.